AlanFromJapan/GameboyClock/README.md

 ## Approach
 Here I use the approach of having a device on the Link port to emulate another GB, that will answer the time when asked by the main (= display) GB.

+This is meant to work with an ATmega..8 (ATmega8, ATmega88, ATmega328,...).

+# Startup and how to use the code
+## Fuses
+I'm having ATmega328P**B** board which then needs the following fuses set:

+    avrdude -pm328pb -cavrispmkII -U lfuse:w:0xee:m -U hfuse:w:0xd9:m

 # Contents

 ## Utils/